Approach

 Assess & Enable

-- Audit current workflows for highest-value AI opportunities
+• Audit current workflows and tooling for highest-value AI opportunities

 Build & Integrate

-- Department-specific AI workflows built around real processes
+• AI workflows built alongside your engineering and ops teams around real processes

-- Performance tracking to measure time saved and output quality
+• Performance tracking to measure time saved, output quality, and cost per workflow

 Automate & Scale

-- Cross-functional AI systems (call intelligence, compliance, etc.)
+• Cross-functional AI systems (customer intelligence, compliance, observability)

 By Function